 Sony always has a premium feel and design and this model is no exception.
 Although made of plastic, the camera does not feel cheap or of low quality.
 The rubber coating is perfect and it makes long holding a pleasure.

-There is a 3 inch LCD touchscreen which is tiltable to 180 degrees.
+There is a 3 inch LCD touchscreen that is tiltable to 180 degrees.
 You should know that it is not as good as a fully articulating one for low angle shooting but quite useful.
 The camera also comes with the Bionz X processor coupled with a 24.2 MP sensor.
 The result of this combo is exciting image quality and fast processing.

 The camera can have a burst mode of 11 FPS which is quite wonderful and not seen in any other camera of this range.
 The higher FPS also makes it suitable for clicking pictures of fast-moving objects.